benders5e/benders5e/earthbender.md

 Light on your feet.-->

 ### Earthbending Forms
-At 3rd level, your connection to chi and practice of bending allows you to weave your bending into your combat style.
+Starting at 2nd level, your connection to chi and practice of bending allows you to weave your bending into your combat style.
 With training, you are able to learn particular attacks that combine martial arts and earthbending to carry out more sophisticated attacks.

-You learn two forms from the list at the end of this class description.
+You learn one form from the list at the end of this class description.
 The number of forms you know increases with level and is shown in the Earthbender Table.
 Each time you learn a new form you may also replace one form you already know with another one.

 You also learn to shape earth in a more fine-grained manner, including fashioning weapons (see the *Earthen Weapon* form at the end of this class description, which you start out knowing and doesn't count against your "Forms Known" limit).